MaxistheSpy/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+## Guess
+# I think it will attempt to merge the branches but run into a merge conflict
+# as the python files have the same name
+## Answer
+# it merged sucessfully and just added onto the end
 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```
+## Guess
+# I think this will also run into a merge conflict as it will also have two files
+# that share a name
+## Answer
+# It merged test onto top ten sucessfully with no conflicts using a merge strategy.
 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```